peeranha/peeranha-web/app/faq/en.md

 **It is very important to save Master Key in a safe place.
 We will not be able to restore access to your account if your Master Key is lost.**

+### What is a temporary account?

+Temporary account is a user profile that is created automatically on Peeranha, when a user asks or answers questions from Telegram messenger in case Telegram wasn’t linked to a Peeranha account before.
+This account displays the user's Telegram username on the website and works almost the same as a regular Peeranha account.
+User is not able to log in to this profile, perform any actions on Peeranha and receive any Tips from other users.

+To link the temporary account with the account on Peeranha User should enter the following command in the private chat with a Peeranha bot in Telegram: /linkaccount.
+Then enter the Telos account name related to the main account, which can be found on the Profile page on Peeranha.
+After that, the link request must be confirmed on the Settings page on Peeranha.

+After linking the accounts, all the gained rating points, questions, answers, and achievements will be added to the main profile.
+All the further questions and answers posted from the Telegram will be signed by the main profile name on Peeranha.

 ## Communities

 ### What is community?